 As well as being a listening ear, our volunteers can talk you through your options, tell you where you can find additional information, draft emails/letters for you and help you navigate the school’s complaint’s process.
 We can also write to the school in support of your case.

 Will you be able to help me?

 Parents contact us about a wide range of issues to do with their child’s experiences at school.
-If an issue has come up, and it’s related to their diabetes, then we can help!
-Here are just a few examples of the types of concerns parents contact us about:
+If an issue comes up, and it’s related to their diabetes, then we can help.
+Here are just a few examples of the types of concerns parents have:

 - My child has been told they can’t go on the school trip.

 - My child isn’t allowed to snack in class when hypo.

 - My school won’t provide any support to my child so I have to go into school to administer insulin.

 - My child has to walk to the first-aid room when hypo.

 Where can I get more support and information?